-GAS can also cause invasive disease (iGAS), which is defined as bacteria cultured from a typically sterile body site (e.g. bacteremia, meningitis).4 In contrast to GAS pharyngitis, iGAS can be life threatening and require intensive care.
+GAS can also cause invasive disease (iGAS), which is defined as bacteria cultured from a typically sterile body site (e.g., bacteremia).4 In contrast to the usually mild GAS pharyngitis, iGAS can be life threatening and require intensive care.
 After reported iGAS cases declined by about 25% during the COVID-19 pandemic, there was an increase in iGAS infections in the U.S. in the 2022-2023 season.
 While the connection between GAS pharyngitis and iGAS is not directly causal, better understanding the epidemiology of GAS pharyngitis could help elucidate drivers of iGAS disease.